Auction Item and Donor Import Tools for Nonprofits

 Why import tools matter for nonprofit auctions

 Manual data entry is one of the most time-consuming parts of auction setup.
 Organizations with item catalogs of 50 to 300 items and donor lists of 200 to 1,000 bidders face hours of repetitive entry work before an event.
+Import tools eliminate this bottleneck by allowing staff and volunteers to prepare data in a spreadsheet and upload it in a single step.
+The time saved goes toward promotion, item procurement, and event logistics.

 See Auction analytics and reporting for how to use imported data to improve future auction performance.